This is the Blog of Tony Miles (Superintendent Minister and Team Leader of Methodist Central Hall, Westminster).

 Tony has written three books: ‘Maybe Tomorrow’, ‘Maybe Today’ and ‘Like A Child’ (which he wrote with his wife Frances).
 For over 14 years, he contributed to the devotional Living Light (Nationwide Christian Trust), which was also broadcast on Premier Christian Radio.

 Tony was a founding trustee (and former Chair) of the Church and Media Network (including the theMediaNet).
 He is a trustee of Methodist Central Hall, a Connexional trustee for the Central Hall Westminster building., and a non-Executive Director of Central Hall Westminster Ltd. Tony is also a Rotarian and a member of the Langley Park Rotary Club.
 He is a Paul Harris Fellow and past president of the Loughton and Buckhurst Hill Rotary Club.

 Tony is married to Frances and they have two adult children and two grandchildren.
-His interests include popular music, holidays, writing, the theatre, and Fulham FC.
+His interests include popular music, holidays, writing, walking, listening to birdsong, and Fulham FC.